rcrews/datetime/README.md

 ⬅︎ "2/8/2024, 12:03:14 PM"
 ```

-Wrap it in a function so we can reference it in our program:
+Then wrap that in a function so we can reference it in our program:

 ```javascript
 function localDateString(dateTime) {